bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 08:37 AM CT, April 08</p>
+<p class="updated_time"> Latest data: 08:58 AM CT, April 08</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

 Today's high is 70°, which is 22° **warmer** than yesterday.
-Tomorrow is expected to be 8° **warmer** than today.
+Tomorrow is expected to be 9° **warmer** than today.

 Currently:

-- 43°
+- 44°
-- Clear
+- Mostly Clear
-- 56% humidity
+- 61% humidity
-- 11 mph wind
+- 12 mph wind
-- 0% cloud cover
+- 13% cloud cover
 - 32 AQI 🟩
-- 0.05 inches of rain expected in the next 48 hours
+- 0.02 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>